dmannan/graphSpec/specDefn.md

 "edgeAttributes": [list of keys contained in the json that define edge-level attributes], ex: ["type", etc] }
 ```
 Following the list of keys, the attributes themselves are defined as dictionaries, with the above mentioned keys and their corresponding values.
 Note: Nodes are referred to them by their **integers IDs**.
-Edges are referred to by their **"node source" and "node target"**.
+Edge attributes is a list of dictionaries, where the edges are referred to by their **"node source" and "node target"**.
 In the spec, please refrain from adding the "weights" of the edges, since the csv contains this information.:
 ```
 {"graph": {"key": "value"},
-"node": {"0":{"key": "value"}, "1": {"key": "value"}, etc}, "edge": {"key": "values"}  ### need to work on how to format edges
+"node": {"0":{"key": "value"}, "1": {"key": "value"}, etc}, "edge": [{"node source": "value", "node target": "value", "attribute": "value"}, etc]

 }